Thomas-More-Digital-Innovation/2223-Geel-001-app-toegang-tot-hulpverlening/documents/meetings/meeting-preperation-07-03.md

 5. Individual service screens
    * Ask about the general structure and look mainly the icons and layout
    * Ask about the shown information more/less, shown in different order, ...

+---

+## After the meeting:

+1. More search options - search per product not per category
+2. Fill in all the data
+3. Plan a new in person meet to explain everything about Glide
+4. What do I need to continue?
+   * contact info for all services
+   * description for all services
+   * keywords for searching services
+   * icons, pictures for services
+   * create a glide app to add to the team
+5. A new demo will be planning in later.
+This will be a live demo so I can explain Glide even further